tu-delft-library/il-master-thesis-guide/book/intro.md

 Each chapter includes a landing page.
 Here you will find:
 - An introduction and an explanation of the value of the topic
 - An overview of the steps involved in each phase
-- A test your knowledge quiz to see how much you know/remember about the steps for the phase
+- A knowledge quiz that you can use to test how much you know/remember about the information provided by this step
 - A template you can use directly while working on your master thesis

 #### Subchapters